maguikhazaal/NGS-exam/README.md

 ```

 We notice that that some observations have a PHRED quality score of 999, which probably corresponds to an error of some sort.
 We will consider these values NA and exclude them from our analysis.
-Each plot will be saved a a PDF and a JPG file.
+Each plot will be saved a a PDF file.

 ```
 p2 = data_select_chrom %>%